libsev/libsev-doc/cpp/naming-conventions.md

 bool m_IsRectangle; // Okay, may be used to imply that a variant is of type Rectangle, prefer m_Rectangular when referring to the shape
 ```

-Choosing between having an object or verb is first, depends on the context.
+Choosing between whether a noun or verb is first, depends on the context.

 ```c_cpp
 bool m_ShouldPlayVideo;